signal18/docs.signal18.io/05.configuration/06.routing-traffic/01.haproxy/docs.md

 ### HaProxy Configuration

-We advice usage of haproxy >=1.7 previously replication-manager can not get correc statistics
+We advice usage of HAProxy >=1.7 previously replication-manager can not get correct statistics

-**replication-manager** can operate with HaProxy in 2 different modes: local and remote since **replication-manager (2.0)**.
+**replication-manager** can operate with HaProxy in different modes: local standby and remote via external check to replication-manger API since **replication-manager (2.0)**.
+Last mode is API based since **replication-manager (2.1)**.

 ##### `haproxy` (0.7)